scikit-hep/uproot3/docs/source/ttree-handling.rst

 uproot.tree.TTreeMethods
 ------------------------

-Every class read from a ROOT file named "TTree" is mixed in with :py:class:`TTreeMethods <uproot.tree.TTreeMethods>` so that these methods are available.
+Every class read from a ROOT file named "TTree" is mixed in with :py:class:`TTreeMethods <uproot.tree.TTreeMethods>` so that the following methods are available.

 .. autoclass:: uproot.tree.TTreeMethods